Chapter 5 Workflow

 Uppal, Karan, Douglas I. Walker, and Dean P. Jones.
 2017. xMSannotator: An R Package for Network-Based Annotation of High-Resolution Metabolomics Data.”
 Analytical Chemistry 89 (2): 1063–67. https://doi.org/10.1021/acs.analchem.6b01214.

 Volikov, Alexander, Gleb Rukhovich, and Irina V. Perminova.
 2023.
 NOMspectra: An Open-Source Python Package for Processing High Resolution Mass Spectrometry Data on Natural Organic Matter.”
-NOMspectra: An Open-Source Python Package for Processing High Resolution Mass Spectrometry Data on Natural Organic Matter, June. https://doi.org/10.1021/jasms.3c00003.
+NOMspectra: An Open-Source Python Package for Processing High Resolution Mass Spectrometry Data on Natural Organic Matter, ahead of print, June. https://doi.org/10.1021/jasms.3c00003.

 Wen, Bo, Zhanlong Mei, Chunwei Zeng, and Siqi Liu.
 2017. metaX: A Flexible and Comprehensive Software for Processing Metabolomics Data.”
 BMC Bioinformatics 18 (March): 183. https://doi.org/10.1186/s12859-017-1579-y.